Sinhala-NLP/NSINA/README.md

 This repository introduces **NSINA**, a comprehensive news corpus of over 500,000 articles from popular Sinhala news websites.
 Alongside **NSINA**, with different subsets, we also introduce three Sinhala NLP tasks [(1) News Media Identification](https://github.com/Sinhala-NLP/Sinhala-News-Media-Identification) [(2) News Category Prediction](https://github.com/Sinhala-NLP/Sinhala-News-Category-Prediction) and [(3) News Headline Generation](https://github.com/Sinhala-NLP/Sinhala-Headline-Generation).
 The release of **NSINA** aims to provide a solution to challenges in adapting large language models to Sinhala, offering valuable benchmarks and resources for improving NLP in the Sinhala language. **NSINA** is the largest news corpus for Sinhala.

 ## Data Collection

-For version 1.0, we collected news articles from 10 news media sites in Sri Lanka.
-Following table has the details.
+For **version 1.0**, we collected news articles from ten news media sites in Sri Lanka.
+The following table has the details.

 |     Source        |  Amount  |
 |-------------------|----------|